apache/allura/Allura/docs/getting_started/installation.rst

     docker-compose up -d

 You're up and running!
-Visit localhost:8080, or on a Mac or Windows whatever IP address Docker Toolbox is using.
+Visit localhost:8080 (or whatever IP address you're running Docker on).
 Then see our :ref:`post-setup-instructions` and read more below about the Docker environment for Allura.